-These matters have presented Dalriada with a number of challenges around governance.

-Nevertheless this statement is a legal requirement and, as such, can serve as a useful reminder of the issues faced by Dalriada and, where it cannot meet certain governance obligations, I have explained why that it is the case.
+Dalriada has been working, and will continue to work, with the PPF with regard to a potential claim by the Scheme.
+However, at this time, we do not know when a claim will be submitted or if such a claim will ultimately be successful.
+These matters have presented Dalriada with multiple challenges around governance.
+Nevertheless, this statement is a legal requirement and, as such, can serve as a useful reminder of the issues faced by Dalriada and, where it cannot meet certain governance obligations, I have explained why that it is the case.